 988 Crisis and Suicide Lifeline

-988 is more than just an easy-to-remember number—it will offer a direct connection to compassionate, accessible care and support for anyone experiencing mental health-related distress – whether that is thoughts of suicide, mental health or substance use crisis, or any other kind of emotional distress.
+988 is more than just an easy-to-remember number—it offers a direct connection to compassionate, accessible care and support for anyone experiencing mental health-related distress – whether that is thoughts of suicide, mental health crisis, substance use crisis, or any other kind of emotional distress.
 People can also dial 988 if they are worried about a loved one who may need crisis support.

-As of July 16, 2022, 988 is now live as a new national three-digit dialing code for reaching The Suicide & Crisis Lifeline, formally the National Suicide Prevention Lifeline.
-The current long-form phone number of 800-273-TALK will also continue to be an option.
+988 is now live as the national three-digit dialing code for reaching The Suicide & Crisis Lifeline, formally the National Suicide Prevention Lifeline.
+The current long-form phone number of 800-273-TALK continues to be an option.

 Indiana’s 988 Implementation